ankitects/anki-manual/src/deck-options.md

 card and seeing it in review mode for the first time.

 ### Insertion Order
-Controls whether Anki should add new cards into the deck.
+Controls the position (due #) new cards are assigned when you add new cards.
+Cards with a lower due number will be show first when studying.
+Changing this option will automatically update the existing position of new cards.

 The options are:

 - Sequential (older cards first)
 - Random